-Uptime Infrastructure Monitor displays a list of recent knowledge base articles in the My Portal panel.
+up.time displays a list of recent knowledge base articles in the My Portal panel.
 This list is fed to the My Portal panel via RSS (Really Simple Syndication, a method for delivering summaries of and links to Web content).
 Clicking the title of an article opens it in your Web browser.

-By default, RSS feeds are drawn directly from the Uptime Infrastructure Monitor Support Portal without the use of proxy server information.
-If your Monitoring Station accesses the Internet through one, feeds are most likely unavailable, and the following message appears in the My Portal panel:
+By default, RSS feeds are drawn directly from the up.time Support Portal without the use of proxy server information.
+If your Monitoring Station accesses the Internet through one, feeds will most likely not be available, and the following message will appear in the My Portal panel:

-You can change the RSS feed settings to point to the proxy server rather than directly to the Uptime Infrastructure Monitor Web site by manually inputting settings in the Uptime Configuration panel, as outlined in Modifying Uptime Infrastructure Monitor Config Panel Settings.
+You can change the RSS feed settings to point to the proxy server rather than directly to the up.time Web site by manually inputting settings in the up. time Configuration panel, as outlined in Modifying up.time Config Panel Settings.

 Changing Proxy Server Information for RSS Feeds